stv-io/tg-gcp-ci-tools-image/README.md

 tflint
 tfvc?
-pin versions
-tests, make sure stuff is installed see if we can squash image
+pin versions inside container, including tgswitch and tfswitch tests, make sure stuff is installed see if we can squash image to make it smaller

 do we need the gcloud sdk in terraform?